Find Trade Colleges

 60 Yearly Graduations

 The 4th most popular school in the country for aircraft powerplant technology/technician majors who are seeking their undergraduate certificate is Tulsa Technology Center.
 Roughly 3,900 attend the school each year.
-During the 2020-2021 academic year, 60 people received their undergraduate certificate in aircraft powerplant technology/technician from Tulsa Tech.
-Of these students, 12% were women and 40% were members of underrepresented racial-ethnic groups.
+During the 2021-2022 academic year, 60 people received their undergraduate certificate in aircraft powerplant technology/technician from Tulsa Tech.
+About 19% of this group were women, and 28% were students from an underrepresented racial-ethnic group.

 #5